nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

         ```

-Voluems of our database will be located in ./database/data
+Volumes of our database will be located in ./database/data

 > Production volume is located in ./data/prod
+> </br>
 > Development volume is located in ./data/dev

 ## Server